 Omega-3 fatty acids should be another component of your diet.
 They will help your hair grow faster and will give it a perfect shine.
 There are a lot of natural products that contain a great amount of this healthy ingredient.
 For hair that shines from within, make sure you have mackerel, salmon, cod liver oil, herring, oysters, anchovies, caviar, sardines, flax and chia seeds, walnuts, soybeans in your winter menu.

-Fine strands that lift from the head when you comb them show that your hair is suffering from extra dryness.
+Fine strands that lift from the head show that your hair is suffering from extra dryness.
 You can easily combat this problem with an antistatic laundry dryer sheet.
 Put it into your bag and take it with you wherever you go, then lightly wipe the strands when you need to and enjoy your ideal, static-free hairdo.

-Of course, this lifehack is a short-time helper.
-The problem with over dryness of hair should be solved at the root.
+Of course, this static hair hack is a short-time helper.
+The problem with dryness of hair should be solved at the root.
 To do so, use conditioners as a compulsory part of the winter hair care regimen.
 Leave-in conditioners will help to lock in the moisture and prevent dryness and statics.

 Styling helps our hair look perfect, but it also damages hair that is exposed to factors like wind and frost.
 Heat styling adds to the problem by sucking moisture from the strands, so it is better to air-dry instead of blow-drying your hair to save essential water in its inner structure.
 You should avoid a curling iron in winter for the same reason; better substitute it with heatless curls and waves.